mwarning/MeshGraphViewer/README.md

 ## Connection to MeshnetLab

 MeshGraphViewer can be used to interact with [MeshnetLab](https://github.com/mwarning/meshnet-lab/), a mesh network simulation and test framework.
 This allows to run a virtual mesh network that can be viewed, edited and controlled via MeshGraphViewer.
+The connection between both is handled with [meshnet-lab-bridge.py](meshnet-lab-bridge.py).

 Example with an initial empty graph.